The critical Karp--Sipser core of random graphs: Introduction

 \paragraph{Ideas of proof.} The proof of Theorem~\ref{thm:maincritical} uses the same Markov chain as the one used to study the phase transition.
-The difference is that we need to study the behaviour of this chain right before its extinction, at a scale much finer than $n$.
+That is, at each step of the Karp--Sipser algorithm, the Markov chain is a triple of integers giving the number of vertices of degree $1$, $2$ and $3$ in the unexplored part of the graph.
+The difference is that we need to study at a much finer scale the behaviour of this chain right before its extinction time, i.e. the first time where the number of leaves hits $0$.
 More precisely, we can expect from the differential equation approximation that $\eps n$ steps before extinction, the number of vertices of unmatched degrees $1$, $2$ and $3$ are respectively of order $\eps^2 n$, $\eps n$ and $\eps^{3/2} n$.
 On the other hand, a variance computation shows that the fluctuations of the number of vertices of degree $1$ are of order $\eps^{3/4} \sqrt{n}$.
-Finally, the time at which we can expect the Markov chain to terminate is the time where the fluctuations exceed the expected value, that is at $\eps=n^{-2/5}$.
-However, checking that the differential equation approximation remains good until that scale requires some careful control of the Markov chain accross scales.
+Finally, the time at which we can expect the Markov chain to terminate is the time when the fluctuations exceed the expected value, that is at $\eps=n^{-2/5}$.
+However, checking that the differential equation approximation remains good until that scale requires some careful control of the Markov chain across scales.
 In particular, the reason why the fluctuations become much smaller than $\sqrt{n}$ in the end of the process is that the drift of our Markov chain induces a ``self-correcting" effect.